Dodgers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 62.5% of the games this season when they were favored on the moneyline (65-39).
+- The Dodgers have won 66 of the 105 games they were listed as the moneyline favorite this season (62.9%).

-- Los Angeles has a 65-39 record (winning 62.5% of its games) when it has played as moneyline favorites of -115 or shorter.
+- Los Angeles has a record of 54-31 when playing as moneyline favorites with odds of -135 or shorter (63.5% winning percentage).

-- Based on this contest's moneyline, the Dodgers have an implied win probability of 53.5%.
+- Based on this contest's moneyline, the Dodgers' implied win probability is 57.4%.

-- Los Angeles has played in 125 games with a set over/under, and have combined with its opponents to go over the total 70 times (70-48-7).
+- Los Angeles has played in 126 games with over/under set, and have combined with opponents to go over the total 71 times (71-48-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!